-BMW owners find themselves faciing thousands of dollars in transmission repair bills while the highly profitable German automaker refuses to accept any responsibility for the mounting number of failures.
+BMW owners find themselves facing thousands of dollars in transmission repair bills while the highly profitable German automaker refuses to accept any responsibility for the mounting number of failures.

 "We are unaware of any widespread concern regarding the transmission.
 However, the actual length of life of any given vehicle part is dependent on a number of factors including care, maintenance, use, and climate," BMW AG wrote to the owner of a 2000 3 series sedan.

-The complaints being filed with ConsumerAffairs.com are similar and describe a transmission that hesitates or refuses to be shifted into reverse.
+The reports being filed with ConsumerAffairs.com are similar and describe a transmission that hesitates or refuses to be shifted into reverse.

 "Lost reverse gear on my 2001 330Ci convertible at about 53,000 miles," wrote Don from Dayton, Ohio.
 "The car has an automatic transmission and repair costs at a local dealership was $4,048," he told ConsumerAffairs.com.

 Don wrote to BMW "several times but got no resolution to the problem," he said.
 "Numerous other people have complained of this problem with BMW automatic transmissions but BMW refuses to correct the problem," he told us.